jamiehenzy/Genome-analysis_Plots/README.md

+# Genome Analysis -- Plots
-This repo contains material for Assignment 4 (Plots) of the Genome Analysis course at Northeastern University.
+This repo contains material for Assignment 5 (Plots) of the Genome Analysis course at Northeastern University.